encoredev/encore/README.md

 ## Why use Encore?

-- **Faster Development**: Encore streamlines the development process with its Backend SDK, clear abstractions, and built-in development tools, enabling you to build and deploy applications more quickly.
+- **Faster Development**: Encore streamlines the development process with its Backend Framework, clear abstractions, and built-in development tools, enabling you to build and deploy applications more quickly.
 - **Reduced Costs**: Encore's automatic infrastructure management minimizes wasteful cloud expenses and reduces DevOps workload, allowing you to work more efficiently.
 - **Scalability & Performance**: Encore simplifies building large-scale microservices applications that can handle growing user bases and demands, without the normal boilerplate and complexity.
 - **Control & Standardization**: Built-in tools like automated architecture diagrams, infrastructure tracking and approval workflows, make it easy for teams and leaders to get an overview of the entire application.